 Promoting British Values

-British values are promoted in so much of what we do, not least during our school assemblies and Religious Education lessons.
-The values are integral to our long-standing visual ethos statement which complements British values and always has done.
+These values are promoted in so much of what we do, not least during our school assemblies and Religious Education lessons.

-As well as actively promoting British values, the opposite also applies: we would actively challenge pupils, staff or parents expressing opinions contrary to fundamental British values, including ‘extremist’ views.
+As well as actively promoting British values, we would actively challenge pupils, staff, or parents, for expressing opinions contrary to fundamental British values, including ‘extremist’ views.
+For example:

 Schools are subject to a duty (Section 26, Counter-Terrorism and Security Act 2015) to have “due regard to the need to prevent people from being drawn into terrorism”.
 This duty is known as the Prevent duty.
 At the foot of this page there is some information to support parents in discussions about extremism and preventing radicalisation.